kimpenguin/RemoteSensing/MODIS-USGS/MCD43A3-Albedo/readme.md

-### This directory contains the scripts necessary to process the Albedo data products for the Africa Soil Information Service (AfSIS).
+### This directory contains the scripts necessary to process the MODIS MCD43A3 Albedo data products at 500m resolution for the Africa Soil Information Service (AfSIS).

 ###SCRIPTS
 get_data_USGS_temporal.sh